joparayno/spotify-insights-2023/README.md

   speechiness_%            0
   dtype: int64
   ```
+  > We can observe that certain columns display their data type as “int64” and “object.”
+Now, for the “in_shazam_charts” column, there’s a missing value of 50, while the “key” column has a missing value of 95.

 ## Basic Descriptive Statistics
 - What are the mean, median, and standard deviation of the streams column?